Daily Life and Practice of Western Buddhists

 This is why it's said that, for us, it is very difficult to relate directly to the Buddhas.
 I mean, their qualities are just beyond imagination.
 But, we can relate through the spiritual teacher.
 That's not just any spiritual teacher – not just some lama who's done a three year retreat and comes and teaches in a center.
 We're talking about the greatest of the great.
 That's the example that we want to look at, in terms of how to relate to enlightenment and liberation.
 Whether they're liberated or not, who am I to say?
 But here's somebody really with outstanding qualities.
 Then it gives us a great deal of...a realistic example.

 I don't mean to say that all lamas who have done just a three year retreat and come to the West are not qualified and not inspiring – I don't mean to say that.
 But often we can become quite disappointed with their conduct, with the way that they handle situations.
 So it's best to look at a really outstanding example: so the greatest of the great lamas, since we have some access to them, we can go to their teachings.
 Their teachings are available on the Internet and so on.
-Same thing with somebody who has gotten a geshe degree.
+Same thing as in the case of lamas with somebody who has gotten a geshe degree.
 Or even somebody who is a tulku...a reincarnate lama...a rinpoche.
 It doesn't mean that they are necessarily of the highest quality.
 So it always says in the teachings, “Examine the teacher for a long time.”
 That's important.

 There's another point about practicing Dharma in the West...last point, because we need to end...is that often all sorts of lamas, and tulkus, and geshes, and kenpos, and whatever, come through our cities, some cities more than other cities.
 And they even give initiations.
 And we've never heard of this person; we don't know anything about them.
 And yet, there's this event which is happening; and many of us just go because other people are going, or because it seems as though we should go.
 That's not really proper.